jariseon/audioworklet-polyfill/README.md

 # audioworklet-polyfill
 Strictly unofficial polyfill for Web Audio API AudioWorklet.
 The processor runs in a Web Worker, which is connected via SharedArrayBuffer to a main thread ScriptProcessorNode.

-_edit:_ SharedArrayBuffers (SABs) are currently disabled in all major browsers due to security concerns.
+_edit:_ SharedArrayBuffers (SABs) are currently disabled in Firefox and Safari due to security concerns.
 As a workaround, the polyfill falls back to transferable ArrayBuffers that are bounced back and forth between main thread and web worker.
-This requires double buffering, which increases latency (especially in Firefox it seems).
+This requires double buffering, which increases latency.
 The polyfill still works reasonably well even with this, in all tested user agents.
-But yeah, I do hope SABs get re-enabled rather sooner than later.
+SABs will be re-enabled when available.

 ## demos
 [https://webaudiomodules.org/wamsynths](https://webaudiomodules.org/wamsynths)

-Tested in stable Chrome 64, Firefox 57 and Safari 11.
-Edge test is still pending.
+Tested in stable Firefox 75.0 and Safari 12.1.2.

 More info at [webaudiomodules.org](http://www.webaudiomodules.org/blog/audioworklet_polyfill/)